Tshoki-m/Reinforcement-Learning/Model-Free (MF) Learning/MF_Homework/README.md

 Generate the combined plot,
 Add error bars or shaded variance,
 Save the numerical results,
-Check that the results are reproducible
+Check that the results are reproducible,

-FINAL REVIEW
-    - ALL 3 MEMBERS

 This is computationally heavier than it initially looks.

+FINAL REVIEW - ALL 3 MEMBERS